LRZ-CXS-Teaching/Julia26-course/hands-on/S3/PDE_solver.md

 It can be executed via `julia shg.jl`, if all required modules are already installed.

 > [!WARNING]
-> **Disclaimer**
+> **Caution!!**
 > One should not try to thread-parallelize this code!
 The solver uses internally `LinearAlgebra`.
 > And so, we can apply `BLAS` parallelization (`OMP_NUM_THREADS=4 julia shg.jl`).
+Extra
+> threading might lead to overcommitment on the hardware.

 Don't be too disappointed.
-The speed-up gain is rather small.
-The system is too small to really put much workload on more than two threads.
+The speed-up gain is anyway rather small.
+The system is simply too small to really put much workload on more than two threads.

-The major performance gain did we already obtain by pre-/describing the sparsity pattern of the Jacobian used (in CSC format) by the implicit ODE solver.
+The major performance gain, we already obtained by pre-/describing the sparsity pattern of the Jacobian used (in CSC format) by the implicit ODE solver.

-Furthermore, the solution time is anyway on the order of 2-3 minutes.
-It wasn't always so easy in the past!
+Furthermore, the solution time is merely on the order of 2-3 minutes.
+There is then not much need of further optimization, possibly.

-Here is how it might look (RNG individualizes possibly).
+Here is how the results might look like (RNG individualizes maybe).

 <div align="center">
   <img src="shg.png" width="800" alt="Swift-Hohenberg">